 How does ghee free of lactose?

-So, how do lactose-intolerant consumers can use ghee?
+So, how can lactose-intolerant consumers use ghee?